stacksimplify/aws-eks-kubernetes-masterclass/16-Microservices-Deployment/README.md

 # Microservices Deployment on Kubernetes

-# Module - 1: Introduction & Pre-requisites
-## Step-1: What are we going to learn in this section?
+## Step-01: What are we going to learn in this section?
 - We are going to deploy two microservices.
     - User Management Service
     - Notification Service